ISISComputingGroup/ibex_developers_manual/Understanding-Java-Licensing.md

 Oracle documentation makes it very clear that we cannot run commercial features of Java without specifying the ``-XX:+UnlockCommercialFeatures`` option on the command line.

 The key word in the above quote is "actively".
 We have to actively choose to use the commercial features of Java.
-Obviously, if we do choose to use commercial features of Java, then we need to ensure that ISIS pays the appropriate license fee.
-Choosing to use commercial features of Java, therefore, requires prior approval to purchase the appropriate Java SE license.
+Obviously, if we do choose to use commercial features of Java, then ISIS becomes liable to pay a license fee.
+Therefore, choosing to use commercial features of Java, implies that we seek prior approval to purchase the appropriate Java SE license.

 ### IBEX Policy Regarding Commercial Features of Java SE